 The chairperson of the dissertation committee conducts the meeting.
-If any faculty member who was present at the defense identifies a concern that has major implications for the conceptualization or design of the project, the faculty member is to put the concern in writing and send it to the chairperson of the dissertation committee within 24 hours after the defense implications for the conceptualization or design of the project, the faculty member is to put the faculty member is to put the concern in writing and send it to the conceptualization or design of the project, the faculty member is to put the concern in writing and send it to the chairperson of the dissertation committee within 24 hours after the defense.
+If any faculty member who was present at the defense identifies a concern that has major implications for the conceptualization or design of the project, the faculty member is to put the concern in writing and send it to the chairperson of the dissertation committee within 24 hours after the defense.